timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 An example of a valid "rotation angles and defocus distances" file is given below.
 In the case of conventional CT data, it is advisable to put the rotation angles in the second column (Y' angle), with the first and the third column containing all zeros.
+Note that UTR.exe should not be used in the cases with multiple defocus distances / images per orientation (which are typically used for phase retrieval in the reconstruction).
+Use PhaseRetrieval.exe program instead in such cases.
 (b) If the file extension is ".relionnew", then this file contains an arbitrary number of lines, each line containing exactly ten entries, separated by white spaces, with the following contents:
-1st entry contains the sequential number of the line - this parameter is not used 2nd entry contains the name of the file where the data was sourced from - this parameter is not used 3rd entry is the image shift along x in Units of Length 4th entry is the image shift along y in Units of Length 5th entry is the defocus distance dx corresponding to the x coordinate 6th entry is the defocus distance dy corresponding to the y coordinate 7th entry contains the astigmatism angle (alpha) in degrees 8th entry is the rotation angle "rot" around the Z coordinate in degrees 9th entry is the rotation angle "tilt" around the Y' coordinate in degrees 10th entry is the rotation angle "psi" around the Z" coordinate in degrees A suitable example of the file with 3D orientations and defocus distances is given below.
+1st entry contains the sequential number of the line - this parameter is not used 2nd entry contains the name of the file where the data was sourced from - this parameter is not used 3rd entry is the image shift along x in UL
+4th entry is the image shift along y in UL
+5th entry is the defocus distance dx in UL corresponding to the x coordinate 6th entry is the defocus distance dy in UL corresponding to the y coordinate 7th entry contains the astigmatism angle (alpha) in degrees 8th entry is the rotation angle "rot" around the Z coordinate in degrees 9th entry is the rotation angle "tilt" around the Y' coordinate in degrees 10th entry is the rotation angle "psi" around the Z" coordinate in degrees A suitable example of the file with 3D orientations and defocus distances is given below.
 Note that the defocus distances given in this file are considered to be measured from the centre of the imaged object.
-Therefore, in order to reconstruct the 3D electrostatic potential inside the imaged object of thickness D, the zmin and zmax values in Parameter 10 should normally be set to -D/2 and D/2, respectively.
+Therefore, in order to reconstruct the 3D electrostatic potential or beta inside the imaged object of thickness D, the zmin and zmax values in Parameter 10 should normally be set to -D/2 and D/2, respectively.
 Note that in the case of .relionnew files, all numerical values, except the astigmatism angle (alpha)